 Country music star Kenny Chesney and Academy Award-winning actress Renée Zellweger shocked fans when they married in May of 2005 on St. John in the Virgin Islands after a whirlwind romance.
 The East Tennessee-native singer and the Texas-raised actor made an adorable couple, but they had only been dating a matter of months when they tied the knot.

 Chesney and Kellweger first met in January of 2005 at NBC's Concert of Hope, a tsunami relief event.
 Zellweger had recently split with rocker Jack White and, according to People, the Chicago and Judy star planned to pass the country singer a note at the telethon.
-But, as luck would have it, their publicists met backstage and the Hollywood star's interest in Chesney was made clear.
+But, as luck would have it, their publicists met backstage and the Hollywood superstar's interest in the No Shoes Nation's leader was made clear.